tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #### PSK Binder

-The PSK binder value forms a binding between a PSK and the current handshake, as well as between the session where the PSK was established (if via a NewSessionTicket message) and the session where it was used.
+The PSK binder value forms a binding between a PSK and the current handshake, as well as between the context from which the PSK was generated (if via a NewSessionTicket message) and the connection where it was used.
 Each entry in the binders list is computed as an HMAC over the portion of the ClientHello (including the handshake header) up to and including the PreSharedKeyExtension.identities field.
 That